-Over the past several decades, California's supply of aggregate has become increasingly limited.
+Over timethe past several decades, California's supply of aggregate has become increasingly limited.
 The highways and roads, universities, public transit systems, dams, and homes that have been built throughout the state have generated a strong demand for construction materials over the past several decades.
 At the same time, however, increasing urbanization in other areas of the state has also threatened the continued extraction of sand and gravel.
 In some instances, neighborhoods, industries, and parks have been built over valuable mineral deposits.
 More frequently, urban development has moved closer to existing mine sites, forcing them to shut down or curtail their operations due to the nuisances and environmental impacts associated with the resulting land use conflicts.

 SMARA includes provisions to encourage the production and conservation of minerals to ensure that a sufficient supply will be available for the state's future growth.
 In order to assist local jurisdictions in the identification of significant aggregate resources near urbanizing areas, the State Geologist is assigned the responsibility of classifying the extent and quality of mineral deposits within metropolitan regions around the state.
-As a part of this program, the State Department of Conservation issued Special Report 156, "Mineral Land Classification: Portland Cement Concrete-Grade Aggregate in the Sacramento-Fairfield Production-Consumption Region" in 1988.
+As a part of this program, the State Department of Conservation (DOC) issued Special Report (SR) 156, "Mineral Land Classification: Portland Cement Concrete-Grade Aggregate in the Sacramento-Fairfield Production-Consumption Region" in 1988.
+(Note: In 2017 staff at DOC began an update to this special report).
 Included within this report is an analysis of the sand and gravel resources located along Cache Creek.

-The planning area for the OCMP is defined as the area contained within the Mineral Resource Zones (MRZs) delineated by the Department of Conservation as potentially containing mineral aggregate resources, minus the in-channel area to be regulated under the Cache Creek Resource Management Plan.
-The planning area for the CCRMP is equal to the in-channel area of the creek system, as defined by the present channel bank line or the 100-year flood elevation described in the Westside Tributaries Study prepared by the U.S. Army Corps of Engineers, whichever is wider.
-The in-channel area encompasses approximately 4,956 acres.
-Subtracting this area from the 28,130 acres included in the State MRZs (see following section), leaves a total of approximately 23,174 acres within the planning area of the OCMP.
-The area requested for permitting over the next 30 years accounts for 2,123 acres of the total.
+The planning area for the OCMP is defined as the area contained within the Mineral Resource Zones (MRZs) delineated by DOC the Department of Conservation as potentially containing mineral aggregate resources, minus the planning area for the CCRMP. in-channel area to be regulated under the Cache Creek Resource Management Plan.
+The planning area for the CCRMP is equal to the active in-channel area of the creek system, as defined by the delineated-present channel bank line or the regulatory 100-year flood elevation, Engineers, whichever is wider, modified as described in the CCRMP.
+The planning area encompasses approximately 2,2664,956 acres.
+Subtracting this area from the 28,130 acres included in the State MRZs (see following section), leaves a total of approximately 25,86423,174 acre within the planning area of the OCMP.
+The area 1,900 2,123 acres2 of the total.
 Since the mineral resource zones classified in Special Report 156 form the basis for planning area of the OCMP, it is important to describe how these boundaries were developed, and the extent of the aggregate resources that they contain.